Music video director, Ryan Foregger talks about his latest music video Make Them Laugh, the first single off the new Clare and the Reasons LP KR-51.

 When Clare Maulduar Manchon of Clare and the Reasons sent me the track, Make Them Laugh, I knew instantly I’d be working with a great song.
 There is such an eerie, old-fashioned quality to the song that immediately set my imagination in motion.
 While I wanted to draw on the circus imagery in the song, I felt the video needed to really capture what the song meant to me.
 The lines, ‘This is what it takes… just to make them laugh’ resonated with me and that notion that ‘All the world’s a stage and all the men and women merely players’ got me thinking about life as a performance – the things that we do reluctantly to please others, whether we have a choice or not.

 I wanted to create a world that could illustrate that in the simplest terms.
 If the video was about actual circus performers, or singers, or strippers or anything real-life, the beautiful sadness that Clare injected into the song would feel cheap and judgmental.
 I needed a world that was fantastical and self-contained – something that existed inside a box.
 That’s where the idea for a human whac-a-mole came from.
 There is such a nice anticipatory backstage build to the song, and a rhythmic payoff that fit perfectly with performers being smashed.
-It’s such an obvious, even violent rejection of a performance.
+It’s such A tax credit reporting agencies reduces your tax bill dollar-for-dollar, so three qualifying children, for example, can cut what you owe Uncle Sam by $3,000. an obvious, even violent rejection of a performance.
 Rejection is such a great fear for performers and everyone really.
 I wanted to make that aspect as literal as possible.

 So the concept is that these performers are eternally trapped in the whac-a-mole.
 Anytime a quarter is put into the machine, the players take their places and are at the mercy of the ruthless stage manager and the mallet above.
 I imagined that this game was abandoned long ago and it sits outside a circus tent literally constructed from the ghosts of circus past.